Few women in history have captured popular imagination like the last pharaoh of the Ptolemy dynasty of Egypt – Cleopatra.

 5. Taylor fell ill during shooting in London and almost died.
 Surgeons performed an emergency tracheotomy to save her life.
 The scar can be seen in some shots.

 6. Filming began in London but it was too cold and wet.
 All the exotic plants died so the shooting was relocated to Rome.
-The set was finally used for the British comedy, Carry on Cleo.
+The original set was finally used for the British comedy, Carry on Cleo.

 7. When they sacked the first director, Rouben Mamoulian, the studio wanted Hitchcock to replace him.
 He made The Birds instead.